apache/flink-web/_posts/2020-02-26-flink-for-data-warehouse.md

 In 1.9 we introduced Flink’s [HiveCatalog](https://ci.apache.org/projects/flink/flink-docs-release-1.10/dev/table/hive/hive_catalog.html), connecting Flink to users’ rich metadata pool.
 The meaning of `HiveCatalog` is two-fold here.
 First, it allows Apache Flink users to utilize Hive Metastore to store and manage Flink’s metadata, including tables, UDFs, and statistics of data.
 Second, it enables Flink to access Hive’s existing metadata, so that Flink itself can read and write Hive tables.

 In Flink 1.10, users can store Flink's own tables, views, UDFs, statistics in Hive Metastore on all of the compatible Hive versions mentioned above.
 [Here’s an end-to-end example](https://ci.apache.org/projects/flink/flink-docs-release-1.10/dev/table/hive/hive_catalog.html#example) of how to store a Flink’s Kafka source table in Hive Metastore and later query the table in Flink SQL.

+### Stream Processing

+The Hive integration feature in Flink 1.10 empowers users to re-imagine what they can accomplish with their Hive data in stream processing use cases:

+- Users can now join their real-time streaming data with offline Hive data for more complex data processing
+- Users can leverage Flink to streaming real-time data into Hive directly, greatly shortening end-to-end latency between when data in generated and when it arrives at your data warehouse for analytics, from hours even days to minutes

+### Compatible with More Hive Versions

+In Flink 1.10, we brought full coverage to most Hive versions including 1.0, 1.1, 1.2, 2.0, 2.1, 2.2, 2.3, and 3.1.
+Take a look [here](https://ci.apache.org/projects/flink/flink-docs-release-1.10/dev/table/hive/#supported-hive-versions).

 ### Reuse Hive User Defined Functions (UDFs)